hydraulic-software/conveyor/guidebook/docs/configs/maven-gradle.md

 ... or ...

 ```
-# Read the file generated using :generateConveyorConfig (fast)
+# Read the file generated using :writeConveyorConfig (fast)
 include required("generated.conveyor.conf")

 app { ... }